 Folding Boat

-The School of Design, at North Carolina State University in Raleigh, held an annual boat race where students and professors could enter any wacky design that could float.
-This was the entry made by Steve Hines using two 4×8′ sheets of Masonite.
+The School of Design, at North Carolina State University in Raleigh, held an annual boat race where students could enter any wacky thing that would float.
+This was the entry by Steve Hines using two 4×8′ sheets of Masonite.
 The bottom sheet was used for the bottom and sides, cut on curves and glued together.

 The boat was rebuilt using 4×8-ft.
 Masonite, cut and glued together, with a top sheet added for rigidity.